 Teaching Comprehension through an Intentional Read Aloud

 We read with children for many different reasons.
-We read to learn something new, to build a sense of community, to connect our own experiences to others, to explore ideas different from our own, to understand how other people live, feel and think… the list could go on and on.
+We read to learn something new, to build a sense of community, to connect our own experiences to others, to explore ideas different from our own, and to understand how other people live, feel, and think.
+The list could go on and on.
 But at the heart of all these things is understanding – making sense of what we read.

 Teaching comprehension through an Intentional Read Aloud is a natural fit.
 Intentional Read Alouds provide you with the time, opportunity, and community to discuss how effective readers make meaning from books.
 Here are some ways to build children’s comprehension during Intentional Read Aloud:

 Think Aloud - As the most proficient reader in the classroom, your description of how you make meaning from a text is important.
 When you think aloud for children, you give them a window into the thought processes behind making meaning.
 Plan for one to three demonstrations of how to comprehend a text or a portion of a text to provide children with the information they need to make meaning independently.